Russian Bombshell Viki Odintcova Busts Out Of A Low-Cut Red Top For New Fashion Campaign

 I’M SO EXCITEEEEEDDD to tell you about the launching of the @guess campaign in which I am taking part.
 I’d like to say a big thank you to the whole team and especially @paulmarciano ????????❤️????????XXX Ph @tatianagigi Style @veroniquedroulez Hairstyle @robertsteinkenhair @mavrinstudios

-In the next, monochromatic snap, Viki was featured posing with another model while she donned an apparently white jacket with printed jeans, while in the last picture – which became everyone’s favorite – Viki chose to wear a beautiful red-and-white printed dress and posed while sitting on a balcony with a large handheld fan in her hands.
+In the next monochromatic snap, Viki was featured posing with another model while she donned an apparently white jacket with printed jeans, while in the last picture – which became everyone’s favorite – Viki chose to wear a beautiful red-and-white printed dress and posed while sitting on a balcony with a large handheld fan in her hands.

 As of the writing of this piece, the picture in question racked up more than 70,000 likes and 650 comments wherein fans and followers congratulated the model for the recognition that she received as well as for her amazing looks and sexy body.

-Commenting on the picture, one fan said that Viki is not only beautiful but she is a class apart, while another fan opined that the 25-year-old model is the “only natural beauty among thousands of fake models.”
+Commenting on the picture, one fan said that Viki is not only beautiful but also a class apart, while another fan opined that the 25-year-old model is the “only natural beauty among thousands of fake models.”

-According to an article by The Daily Star, Odintcova has already carved up a name for herself in Russia by singing a lucrative modelling contract with Mavrin Models – a Moscow-based agency.
-Her worldwide claim to fame, however, was an infamous stunt that the model pulled off while her visit to Dubai.
+According to an article by the Daily Star, Odintcova has already carved up a name for herself in Russia by signing a lucrative modeling contract with Mavrin Models – a Moscow-based agency.
+Her worldwide claim to fame, however, was an infamous stunt that the model pulled off during her visit to Dubai.
 Viki made headlines all over the world after dangling off a 300-meter skyscraper in the city, holding on to an unidentified man.

 Although police intervened to stop her and many condemned the model for her dangerous antic, she definitely made an impression and her popularity immensely increased after the episode.
 Regarding her act, the model said the following.